My dog has torn its ACL, I want it to have surgery that is going to give it the BEST outcome, I want...

 The surgical repair of anterior cruciate ligament rupture is the most common orthopaedic surgery performed by veterinarians - and in Adelaide is no different.
 It is a common injury, and cruciate surgery is required to stabilse the knee (stifle) joint so that a return to the best function of the leg possible is achieved, which then also minimises severe degenerative arthritis.

 Many dogs, because they must transfer all of their weight initially to their good leg, will damage or even fully rupture their other cruciate ligament (15% will do this within 3 months of the original injury)!
-This risk slowly reduces as more and more weight and confidence in the leg where the original cruciate rupture occured.
+This risk slowly reduces as more and more weight and confidence in the leg where the original cruciate rupture occurred.
 Surgery minimises this risk by improving the eventual weight bearing on the leg with the ruptured cruciate.

 There are several different techniques available in Adelaide, and we advise the most recent techniques which provide excellent, and definitely improved, knee stability, and function, compared to the older techniques.
 The new cruciate rupture surgeries provide superior stabilization, and much earlier, and thus help minimise the risk of damage to the opposite cruciate by sharing more of the body weight sooner!